Michael-genus-pic/vsc/README.md

 * 5 dockers
-  * animal api
+  * animal api (api to access animals)
-  * litter api
+  * litter api (api to access litters)
-  * notification api
+  * notification api (api to add new queue)
-  * queueprocessor
+  * queueprocessor (standalone, queue processor)
-  * dispatcher accessor to the apis
+  * dispatcher accessor to the apis (nginx gateway, html and dispatching traffic to api's)

+MVC not implemented in APIs

 `commands.txt` shows all commands